I can’t believe I’ve been making water kefir for over three years already.

 Do you “kefir”?
 What kind?
 How do you flavor your water kefir?

-Buy milk kefir grains and water kefir grains at Cultures for Health.
-Code “KEFIR” takes 20% off starter kits and grains through 2/20!
+Buy Cultures for Health milk kefir grains at Wise Choice Market or Natural Leavening OR water kefir grains at Wise Choice Market or Natural Leavening.
 Here are CFH’s instructions to make water kefir, if you’d like a second (and different) method.

 As part of a detox diet, pair kefir with bone broth for super duper health benefits.